pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli server connection --help` subcommand
+The following defines the help output for the `pywbemcli server connection --help` command

 ::

     Usage: pywbemcli server connection [COMMAND-OPTIONS]

-      Display connection info used by this server.
+      Get connection info used by this server.

       Display the information about the connection used to connect to the WBEM server.

-      This is equivalent to the 'connection show' subcommand.
+      This is equivalent to the 'connection show' command.

     Options:
       -h, --help  Show this message and exit.